open-contracting/software-development-handbook/docs/docker/index.rst

    For deploying Docker, see the  `Deploy documentation <https://ocdsdeploy.readthedocs.io/en/latest/develop/update/docker.html>`__.

-To simplify the :ref:`GitHub Actions workflow<docker-ci>`, put the :ref:`dockerfile` and :ref`dockerignore` files in the root of the repository.
+To simplify the :ref:`GitHub Actions workflow<docker-registry>`, put the :ref:`dockerfile` and :ref`dockerignore` files in the root of the repository.

 .. _dockerfile: